georg-lichtenberg/jedsy-dev-infrastructure/docs/CODING_CONVENTIONS.md

 - Document API endpoints
 - Include health check endpoints

+## Testing Principles

+- Never use mockups or mock services for testing
+- Always test against real services when possible
+- Never use artificial naming conventions (old, new, better, etc.)
+- Git history is the source of truth for all changes
+- Use Keycloak for authentication in test environments

 ## Deployment & Infrastructure

 - Infrastructure defined as code using Pulumi (TypeScript)